-Version Notable Changes Current Addition of API Key account authorization method, which no longer requires Version customers to pre-authorize the Public IP addresses with Password RBL.
-0.54 Maintenance release - no new features 6.51 Updates and clarification to some Event Log messages 6.50 Add the ability to query the Pwned Passwords blacklist database 6.10 General performance improvements.
+Version Notable Changes Current Addition of client-side, pattern-based password policy checks.
+Version Installer now checks if LSA Protected Mode has been enabled.
+7.00 Addition of API Key account authorization method, which no longer requires 7.00 customers to pre-authorize the Public IP addresses with Password RBL.
+6.51 Maintenance release - no new features 0.51 Updates and clarification to some Event Log messages 6.50 Add the ability to query the Pwned Passwords blacklist database 6 10 General performance improvements.
 0.10 No feature changes Move blacklist queries to new prefix-query API method call.
 Additional parameter checking and encoding between components.
 6.00 Updates and clarification to logging.
 Capture Display Name during password change events for better log entries.
-Add timing check to verify all executions are within maximum limit.
-5.21 Updates and clarification to some Event Log messages 5.20 Add second group membership query to Active Directory to confirm results from Global Catalog-based query 5.10 Add RequiredCharSets feature Create new EventIDs to clarify final decision of Password Firewall processing.
-5.01 Bug fix for some improper formats of Proxy Port option causes passwords to 5.00 be denied without check to AllowOnError 5.00 Add password DoubleCheck feature.
-4.30 Add support for explicit proxies 4.20 Simplified GroupFilter code Changed Active Directory connectivity to .NET LDAP libraries 4.10 Added CustomBlacklistOnly feature to control which blacklists are queried when using a Custom Blacklist Bug fix that prevented password changes by end-users who had certain 4.00 special characters in their username.
-Performance update for queries to Active Directory when utilizing the 3.50 GroupFilter option.
+5.04 Add timing check to verify all executions are within maximum limit.
+5.21 Updates and clarification to some Event Log messages 5.20 Add second group membership query to Active Directory to confirm results from Global Catalog-based query 5.10 Add Required CharSets feature Create new Eventibs to clarify final decision of Password Filewall processing.
+5.01 bug fix for some improper formats of Proxy Port option causes passwords to 5.00 Add password DoubleCheck to AllowOffError 5.00 Add pussed DoubleCheck realure.
+4.30 Simplified CroupEilter and 4.20 Changed Active Directory connectivity to NET LDAP libraries Added CustomBlacklistOnly feature to control which blacklists are queried 4.10 when using a Custom Blacklist Bug fix that prevented password changes by end-users who had certain 4.00 special characters in their username Performance update for queries to Active Directory when utilizing the 3.50 GroupFilter option.
 Added unique session ID to each log entry in Event Log 3.10 Added GroupFilterType option to choose if specified group is an Inclusion or Exclusion group.
-Moved custom configuration settings out of PS1 file and into dedicated INI 2.00 Added automated/silent install and uninstall support 3.00 Added option to provide some configuration settings during interactive install Updated basic password policy to include passwords that contain username 2.20 Added new .NET-based Active Directory query function with fallback to 2.30 previous PowerShell-based method Consolidated logging function; unique Event IDs for each log message.
+Moved custom configuration settings out of PS1 file and into dedicated INI 3.00 Added automated/silent install and uninstall support 0.00 Added option to provide some configuration settings during interactive install Updated basic password policy to include passwords that contain username 2.30 Added new .NET-based Active Directory query function with fallback to 2.00 previous PowerShell-based method Consolidated logging function; unique Event IDs for each log message.
 2.20 Added dedicated exit function; move secure erasure of variables here.
-2.20 Prefer .NET v4 calls for event logging to remove warnings in log messages Adjust timeout values 2.10 Added GroupFilter feature 2.00 Added compatibility with new Custom Blacklist feature
+Preter .NET v4 calls for event logging to remove warnings in log messages 0.10 Adjust timeout values 2.10 Added GroupFilter feature

-1.10 Added compatibility and changed default hashing to PBKDF2 1.03 Maintenance release; enhancements, bug fixes 1.00 Original Release
+2.00 Added compatibility with new Custom Blacklist feature 1.10 Added compatibility and changed default hashing to PBKDF2 1.03 Maintenance release; enhancements, bug fixes 1.00 Original Release

-Password Firewall is copyright (2020) of Password RBL, LLC, a California company, and accompanying original code is provided in a "source available" manner.
+Password Firewall is copyright (2023) of Password RBL, LLC, a California company, and accompanying original code is provided in a "source available" manner.
 Source code is available for Password Firewall components installed on customer systems, but this software is provided by and property of Password RBL.
 It is not Free Open Source Software.
 Source code is available for customers to analyze in order to guarantee that it meets their organization's security policies.
 This software is not to be distributed, resold or supplied to third parties or utilized for purposes unintended by the author.
 If the software is augmented or changed, it is not to be considered a new product and therefore does not grant any additional license or privilege.
 Password RBL provides no guarantee and assumes no liability from your use or misuse of the provided software.